-Benefits of Inclusive Hiring
+Benefits of Inclusive Hiring (from PP Tania)

+Businesses that create new pathways for people with disabilities to be considered and hired, report very high satisfaction with their performance in key areas.
 Companies that successfully incorporate employees with disabilities have 28% higher revenue and 2x higher net income, according to Accenture.
-They also experienced reduced turnover, lower recruiting costs, increased productivity, and improved customer outreach. i4cp has found that when businesses hire people with developmental and intellectual disabilities, 3⁄4 of those businesses report that it has been a positive experience.
+(Footnote: Accenture Report: Getting to Equal: The Disability Inclusion Advantage, 2018 p.
+6) They also experienced reduced turnover, lower recruiting costs, increased productivity, and improved customer outreach. i4cp has found that when businesses hire people with developmental and intellectual disabilities, 3⁄4 of those businesses report that it has been a positive experience.